Jason2Brownlee/awesome-llm-books/books/developing-apps-with-gpt-4-and-chatgpt.md

 * How to integrate these models into Python-based applications for NLP tasks
 * How to develop applications using GPT-4 or ChatGPT APIs in Python for text generation, question answering, and content summarization, among other tasks
 * Advanced GPT topics including prompt engineering, fine-tuning models for specific tasks, plug-ins, LangChain, and more

+## Table of Contents

+1. GPT-4 and ChatGPT Essentials
+2. A Deep Dive into the GPT-4 and ChatGPT APIs
+3. Building Apps with GPT-4 and ChatGPT
+4. Advanced GPT-4 and ChatGPT Techniques
+5. Advancing LLM Capabilities with the LangChain Framework and Plug-ins